We represent Nar-Anon Family Groups in Arkansas, Illinois, Indiana, Kansas, Michigan, Missouri and Wisconsin.

 Sponsorship

 What is a Sponsor?
 A sponsor is a member of Nar-Anon with whom you can share intimate thoughts and feelings about how you have been affected by a loved one’s drug addiction.
-A sponsor will guide you through the Twelve Steps and Twelve Traditions so that you can apply them to your daily life.
+A sponsor will guide you through the Twelve Steps and Twelve Traditions so you can apply them to your daily life.
 A sponsor can guide you by making suggestions and by sharing their experiences.
+You do not have an obligation to follow a sponsor’s suggestion, but there is an old saying, “If you want what I have, do what I do.”

 The Twelve Steps provide a catalyst for change that can be profound and lasting.
 Working these steps can transform the lives of individuals and families.